minuteman1911/atitya/index.md

  The working of the human brain ( and other mammals alike ) is so elusive that it has prompted many governments across the world to start initiatives, which aim at ( more or less ) broadening our understanding of it.

 # Do we need to simulate everything?
- This section is totally biased towards my own personal views about computation and simulation; the reader should know better.
+ This section (and maybe some of the subsequent ones) is biased towards my own personal views about computation and simulation; the reader should know better.
 There is a tradeoff between the level of detail to which we can simulate a particular thing, and the computing power required for doing it.
 More the detail we try to simulate, more is the computing power required.
  One goal of Kobe is to find the break-even point of the detail below which a simulation would make no sense, and produce garbled output, and beyond which, is a plain waste of computing resources.
  There are multiple factors at play at once on multiple levels in the brain.
 Below is a table, detailing the phenomena simulated in Kobe.
   #### Morphology